Part of our series: Finding a job as a newly qualified lawyer

 So what should you be doing, thinking, and preparing for?
 And how do you navigate the jobs market?

 You might not be very experienced putting a CV together, especially as the training contract application process is much more about filling in application forms than a traditional CV-led process.
-At Route1, I see thousands of CVs a year, and therefore have a very clear understanding of what effect a good CV can have on your future prospects in the market.
+At Route1, we see thousands of CVs a year, and therefore have a very clear understanding of what effect a good CV can have on your future prospects in the market.

 It may surprise you that a decision on whether to invite a candidate for interview will be made quickly – it’s unlikely an employer will be spending 5 minutes reading your CV.
 You, therefore, need to help them understand what you do in a clear and succinct way.
 If they have to hunt for the key points, it’s going to reduce your chances of an interview.
 Our Route1 Candidates Team will be able to help you from the start, so contact [email protected] or book a call with me to talk directly.